VedantPatel-1905/JavaScript-Unit-Testing/Unit-Testing-Inclass/README.md

-# Welcome to Calculator Unit Testing with Mocha
+# Welcome to Unit Testing with Mocha

 ### 1. Initializing the Project
     npm init